ranjitgautam828-eng/cybersecurity-fundamentals/computing/Memory.md

 What it does: loads the value sitting at address `133700` directly into `rdi`, then exits.

 > Note: In GAS Intel syntax you need `qword ptr` to specify the size.
 NASM figures it out automatically — that's the only difference.
-We already talked in **Assembly Language Intro* abuot as and ld but that here is brief:
+>We already talked in **Assembly Language Intro** about as and ld but that here is brief:
-as: for changing code in binary language its not readable
+>as: for changing code in binary language its not readable
 ld: linking so we can read the file

 ---